-COVID-1984: Australia Now Monitoring Alcohol in Locked Down Areas
+COVID-1984: Australia Now Confiscating Alcohol in Locked Down Areas

-Australia has now resorted to monitoring alcohol consumption in areas under strict lockdown.
+Australia has now resorted to monitoring alcohol consumption and in some cases confiscating elicit drinks in areas under strict lockdown.

 According to news.com.au, health authorities in New South Wales (NSW), Australia’s most populous state, have limited the number of alcoholic beverages people can drink each day in “NSW Health controlled buildings” as part of an effort to “ensure the safety of health staff and residents.”